SEO for Functional Medicine Doctors: The Cost of Attracting the Wrong Patients

 Medical quality research confirms that unmet expectations drive patient dissatisfaction.

-Operationally, clinics begin experiencing pressure similar to clinical capacity and staffing strain.
+Operationally, clinics begin experiencing pressure similar to clinical capacity and staffing strain — a core issue in seo for functional medicine doctors.

 Why Traditional SEO Advice Fails Functional Medicine